mldbai/mldb/Building-OSX.md

 ```

 We also need Python's `virtualenv` command, and a couple of other system-wide Python packages
-that can't easily be installed into a virtualenv for various reasons:
+that can't easily be installed into a virtualenv for various reasons.
+Note that currently the MLDB server
+will get its Python packages from the system, so these need to be installed system-wide.
+The
+`--break-system-packages` option allows this behavior (this will be fixed at some point by making
+MLDB initialize its python environment from a virtual environment, but it's way more complex
+than it should be).

 ```
-pip3 install virtualenv python-dateutil bottle requests
+pip3 install virtualenv python-dateutil bottle requests --break-system-packages
 ```

 ## Check out MLDB